 Fake CPA, Partner Arrested for Bogus Investment Scheme

-September 2009 -The owner of a Glendale tax preparation business and his colleague were arrested on multiple felony charges including elder financial abuse, grand theft, state income tax evasion, and state income tax fraud related to their roles in a bogus securities investment scheme, we announced on August 5, 2009.
+Sacramento – The owner of a Glendale tax preparation business and his colleague were arrested on multiple felony charges including elder financial abuse, grand theft, state income tax evasion, and state income tax fraud related to their roles in a bogus securities investment scheme, the Franchise Tax Board (FTB) announced.

 Ford and Edwards were both booked into the Los Angeles County Jail and are still in custody.
 Their bail is set at $100,000 each.
 Their next court appearance has not been set.

 The filing of false tax returns and the failure to file tax returns is part of the annual $6.5 billion tax gap facing California.
 The tax gap is defined as the difference between taxes that are owed and what is paid.

 CPAs are licensed by the state.
 The public can check on the status of a CPA with the California Board of Accountancy at www.cba.ca.gov or by calling 916.263.3680.
 The IRS and FTB have recently issued a brochure, FTB Publication 982, How to Select an Income Tax Return Preparer where taxpayers can learn more about choosing a tax professional.

 This is a joint investigation between Department of Justice (DOJ) and FTB.
 DOJ Deputy Attorney General, Edward Skelly is prosecuting this case.